borisirota/url-lite/README.md

 # url-lite

-Lightweight node url regex based drop in replacement for browsers
+Lightweight node url api compatible regex based drop in replacement for browsers

 Inspired by [Getting parts of a URL (Regex)](https://stackoverflow.com/a/24527267)